matt-noonan/justified-containers/README.md

 for the possibility that `key` cannot be found in `table`.
 I will ensure that you account for this possibility by forcing you to handle the `Nothing` case."
-In effect, `Data.Map` is requiring the user to prove they have handled the possibility that a key is absent whenever they use the `Data.Map.lookup` function.
+In effect, `Data.Map` is requiring the user to prove they have handled the possibility that a key is absent whenever they use the `lookup` function.

 ## Laziness (the bad kind)